Navigating Health Care in the U.S.

 Health care in the U.S. is complicated, even for U.S. residents.
 The American health care system is different from many other countries, where the government may pay all or part of an individual’s health care costs.
 Medical care is very expensive in the U.S., and people are expected to pay for it themselves.
 Even a simple procedure in the hospital can cost thousands of dollars.
 There will be separate bills from the hospital, from every doctor who examines the patient, for every laboratory procedure, and for all medicines.
 Americans purchase health insurance to protect themselves from these high health care costs, and all international students are required to have it.
 Do not view health insurance as an additional, unnecessary expense.
 Without it you would have to pay thousands of dollars in medical bills if you had a serious accident or illness that required hospitalization.

-Insurance Booklet
+Insurance Flyer

 Talking with doctors